Skip to main content

 Asia property

-Property insurance rates decline, insurer competition increases
+Property insurance rates decline, interest in alternative solutions rises

 Property insurance rates declined 3%.